Canada

 Federal environmental incentives

-Recently enacted legislation introduces refundable ITCs, and applications are now being accepted, for:
+Refundable ITCs, are available and applications are now being accepted, for:

-• Clean hydrogen and clean ammonia production (via eligible pathways, e.g. electrolysis and steam methane reforming), equal to 15%, 25%, or 40% (depending on assessed carbon intensity of hydrogen produced) of eligible investments made and becomes available for use after 27 March 2023 (the rates are reduced by 50% in 2034 and the credit is eliminated after 2034); starting 28 November 2023, claimants must meet certain labour conditions to claim the full ITC rate; if not met, the ITC rate is reduced by 10 percentage points.
+- Clean hydrogen and clean ammonia production (via eligible pathways, e.g. electrolysis and steam methane reforming; eligible pathways proposed to be expanded to include the pyrolysis of natural gas and other eligible hydrocarbons, for property that is acquired and becomes available for use in an eligible project after 15 December 2024), equal to 15%, 25%, or 40% (depending on assessed carbon intensity of hydrogen produced) of eligible investments made and becomes available for use after 27 March 2023 (the rates are reduced by 50% in 2034 and the credit is eliminated after 2034); starting 28 November 2023, claimants must meet certain labour conditions to claim the full ITC rate; if not met, the ITC rate is reduced by 10 percentage points, and

-The federal government also proposes to introduce a refundable ITC for electric vehicle (EV) supply chain investment, equal to 10% of eligible investments in buildings used in Canada in EV assembly, EV battery production, and cathode active material production that are acquired and become available for use after 2023 (the rates are reduced to 5% in 2033 and 2034, and the credit is eliminated after 2034).
-To qualify for this credit, the claimant must also claim directly or indirectly the ITC for clean technology manufacturing (see above).
+- Electric vehicle (EV) supply chain investment, equal to 10% of eligible investments in buildings used in Canada in EV assembly, EV battery production, and cathode active material production (the EV supply chain segments) that are acquired and become available for use after 2023 (the rates are reduced to 5% in 2033 and 2034, and the credit is eliminated after 2034); to qualify for this credit, the claimant must also claim (directly or indirectly) the ITC for clean technology manufacturing (CTM, see above) and invest at least CAD 100 million (by itself, or part of a related group) in property eligible for the CTM ITC in each of the three qualifying EV supply chain segments.

 Corporations can claim only one of the CCUS, clean technology, clean hydrogen, clean technology manufacturing, or clean electricity generation tax credits per property if a particular property is eligible for more than one ITC (exceptions apply) but could claim more than one ITC on the relevant portions of the same project (e.g. solar powered hydrogen products).